dyeramosu/AC215_snapnutrition/README.md

 **Frontend Container**
 - This container runs React, Next.js, and Google Firebase Auth (for signup and login)
 - It allows users to upload their food images and get predictions from our best model (Vertex AI API or downloaded locally)
-- **Note:** you may see a frontend-react which was a basic frontend container used for initial testing e.g. [here](./app/src/frontend-react)
+- **Note:** you may see a frontend-react which was a basic react frontend container used for initial testing e.g. [here](./app/src/frontend-react)
 - [Full Details Here: Frontend README](./frontend/README.md)

 **API Service**